-Best Belizean Betting Sites
+Belize Betting Sites

 Depositing in Belizean Dollars

 You may sign up for an account in Belize but you’ll be subject to currency exchange fees when depositing and withdrawing.
-Unfortunately, there isn’t enough demand from Belize for international online casinos to warrant native support of the BZD.
+Unfortunately, there isn’t enough demand from Belize for international online gambling sites to warrant native support of the BZD.
 You can still deposit via numerous deposit methods, but they will all require a currency exchange.

 The little good news I have is you don’t have to exchange the currency yourself.
 Either the gambling site or your deposit method will convert your BZD to USD at the time of the transaction.
 Neteller and Skrill are both popular options among Belizean locals.

-Gambling Laws in Belize
+Belize Gambling Laws